What Is A Covenant Not To Compete In Georgia?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-A Sandy Springs, Georgia lawyer can help you review the covenant before you sign any documents that might limit your rights.
-The lawyer can assist you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
+A Sandy Springs, Georgia lawyer can help you review the covenant before you sign any agreements that might limit your rights.
+The lawyer can help you in negotiating modifications or if needed, they can possibly draft a new agreement which will be acceptable to both parties.
 Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.